8 Fastest-Growing Languages in the U.S. in 2025

 4. Vietnamese – Sustained Growth Through Community and Media

-Vietnamese remains one of the most widely spoken Asian languages in the United States, with approximately 1.5 million speakers as of 2023, accounting for roughly 0.5% of the total U.S. population.
+Vietnamese remains one of the most widely spoken Asian languages in the United States, with approximately 1.5 million speakers as of 2023, accounting for estimated 0.5% of the total U.S. population.

 Primary Growth Drivers: